Travel to Eat: Happy Budget Dining in Europe

 In many markets and supermarkets, you can buy the components of a fully cooked meal so you all you need to do when you get to your place is set the table.

-You don’t want to cook all your meals at home.
+But you definitely don’t want to cook all your meals at home.
 After all, you’ve come to Europe to explore new places and new cuisines.
 Consider cooking “in” two or three times during a week’s stay.
 You’ll save money, and by shopping local, you’ll find new ways to enjoy European food.

 Eat Where the Locals Do

-Locals eating out generally avoid tourist traps–and you should too.
+Locals who eat out generally avoid tourist traps–and you should too.
 If a restaurant is full of tour groups, keep on walking.
 Also, if the restaurant is located in an iconic location such as overlooking the Eiffel Tower, on the Piazza Navona in Rome, or at Nyhavn in Copenhagen, keep walking.

 We’ve made the mistake of eating at “high rent” restaurants in touristy areas and then regretting it.
 You’ll find ho-hum and very over-priced food, rushed service and often a verbal request for a tip at the end of your meal.
 Also, every table will be filled with other tourists.